Horizonll/Horizonll.github.io/content/teaching/2024-fall-lab/index.md

 Many students who have taken this course have developed a strong interest in humanoid robotics and have been inspired to join our team.
 If you are passionate about robotics, artificial intelligence, and teamwork, this course is perfect for you.

-Don't miss this opportunity to explore the exciting world of RoboCup Humanoid Soccer with Tsinghua University's THMOS team.
-Sign up now and take the first step towards becoming a part of our dynamic and innovative community!
+**Don't miss this opportunity to explore the exciting world of RoboCup Humanoid Soccer with Tsinghua University's THMOS team.**